Velo Escapes LogoVelo Escapes

 Off the front is fine.
 If you want to push, push.
 Take your segment, find your gas station, regroup later - we won't hold you back.

 Off the back is not.
-A group this size has one SAG, and it stays with the group.
-If you can't hold the group's pace, the day breaks — for you, and for everyone else.
+A group this size has one support vehicle, and it stays with the group.
+If you can't hold the group's pace, the day breaks - for you, and for everyone else.
 That's the only line.

 Base Camp